AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 ## Implementation details

-According to our existing reporting workflow, we decided to use the following records inside our `security.txt` file:
+According to our existing reporting workflow, we decided to use the following records inside [our security.txt file](https://assure.ameli.fr/.well-known/security.txt):
 * **`Contact:`** through this record, we push the abuse@ email address as main contact point.
 * **`Preferred-Languages:`** the languages we speak/understand.
 * **`Encryption:`** URL of the GnuPG public key of the abuse@ email address.
 * **`Policy:`** URL of our vulnerability reporting policy.
 * **`Acknowledgments:`** URL of the page where we thank/acknowledge all the reporters that responsibily disclose vulnerabilities with us.

+And as previously said, the file is digitally signed with our abuse@ private key.

 **To host the ressources** pointed by the last 3 records, **we decided to use Github** because it is an external hosting (can be useful in case of massive compromission locally).